Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Findings

 First, task designers made subjective judgments about the likely impact of task content on workers.
 At a baseline, most acknowledged that even brief exposure to sensitive material could be emotionally taxing.
 Some predicted specific emotional or psychological consequences.
 For example, P21 anticipated that asking workers to annotate bullying comments to train an AI model might trigger traumatic memories, while P19 noted the risk of frustration or burnout from repeated exposure to emotionally charged material.

 Second, task designers drew on normative assumptions about worker tolerance, meaning the kinds or amounts of distressing content they believed workers could reasonably endure without harm.
-This notion of a tolerance threshold varied widely across participants.
-P1, for instance, assumed that most crowd workers would be desensitized to harmful content due to regular internet use, stating: \textit{``[crowd workers are] not getting new revelations about how the internet works.''} In contrast, P8 adopted a more cautious stance, assuming workers might have a much lower threshold for harm.
+This notion of a `tolerance threshold' varied among task designers depending on the strategies they employed to make the judgment.
+P1, for instance, assumed that most crowdworkers would be desensitized to harmful content due to regular internet use, stating: \textit{``[crowd workers are] not getting new revelations about how the internet works.''} In contrast, P8 adopted a more cautious stance, assuming workers might have a much lower threshold for harm.
 P8 described reviewing and calibrating content with their research team to \textit{``determine the exact type of content threshold [of harm] that [they] wanted to use for different pieces of content.''} Others fell in between: P12, for example, assessed whether the proportion of negative content in a task was high enough to merit a warning, signaling a heuristic approach to estimating harm tolerance.
 Together, these two concepts of impact and tolerance shaped how risk was described and justified at the earliest stage of task design.
 Yet both were informed by task designers’ own intuitions, rather than shared standards or direct input from workers themselves.